Lunran/shm/README.md

-# shm
+# Syphon Hydroponics System

-Syphon Hydroponics System
+Vertical hydroponics system which utilizes syphon to maintain plants with less water and energy.